RickyZang/ruichenzhang.github.io/_pages/about.md

 Hi!
 I am currently a Research Fellow at the [College of Computing and Data Science](https://www.ntu.edu.sg/computing), Nanyang Technological University (NTU), Singapore, working with Prof. [Dusit Niyato](https://personal.ntu.edu.sg/dniyato/) (President's Chair Professor, FIEEE).
 Prior to this, I obtained my PhD degree at Beijing Jiaotong University in Sept.
 2023, Beijing, China, under the guidance of Prof. [Ke Xiong](https://scholar.google.nl/citations?user=Bt_z_14AAAAJ&hl=en) and Prof. [Yang Lu](https://scholar.google.com/citations?user=EJj7uN0AAAAJ&hl=zh-en).

 I am also honored to serve as a **Managing Editor** of the [IEEE Transactions on Network Science and Engineering](https://www.comsoc.org/publications/journals/ieee-tnse) (IEEE TNSE), assisting the Editor-in-Chief and the entire editorial board in supporting the journal and the broader research community.
-My research primarily focuses on AI for networking, including **generative AI-enabled networking**, **large language models empowered networking**, and **reinforcement learning-enabled wireless communication networks**.
-If you are interested in my (our group) work, you may refer to this [repository](https://jyc5559.github.io/GAINET.github.io/) for the latest updates of our group!
-Moreover, I am also doing some novel AI models to get meaningful information on the plasma turbulence field.
-If you are also interested, please refer to this [repository](https://ntufusion.github.io/).
+My research primarily focuses on Agentic AI for networking, where autonomous, goal-driven agents leverage LLMs/foundation models, tool use, and reinforcement learning to enable closed-loop network autonomy (e.g., perception, planning, decision-making, and action) for next-generation wireless and edge networks.
+This includes generative AI-enabled networking, LLM-empowered networking, and RL-enabled wireless communication systems for tasks such as network operation, resource orchestration, and adaptive optimization in dynamic environments.
+If you are interested in our work, you may refer to this repository for the latest updates of our group: https://jyc5559.github.io/GAINET.github.io/
+.
+In addition, I also develop novel AI models to extract meaningful scientific insights in the plasma turbulence domain; related updates can be found here: https://ntufusion.github.io/

 If you have any questions or are interested in collaborating with me, please feel free to email me (ruichen.zhang@ntu.edu.sg)!